mackoj/mackoj/README.md

 ## About Me
-I am a calm, thoughtful and curious developer, currently building things at Jay & Jay.

-In the past I used to lead iOS at PagesJaunes, worked on apps like SeLoger, Lacoste, Louboutin, KLM, Boomerang and help Mojo with delivery efficiency.
+Calm, thoughtful and curious developer, currently building Sambot.
+Worked on apps for PagesJaunes, SeLoger, Lacoste, Louboutin, KLM, Boomerang and help Mojo with delivery efficiency.
+Been building apps since 2010 in small and big teams.

 Outside of regular app development I've contribute to many open source tools that I use and created a lot of tools to improve my team workflow.